Anaku Town: St. Joseph's Catholic Parish Anaku

 St. Joseph's Catholic Church, Anaku, member of Deanery Nineteen under the Catholic Archdiocese of Onitsha, arrived back in 1919 with the coming of Late Rev. Fr.
 C.T.
 MacNnamar and Late Mr. Martin Kwazu as catechist.
 The church started at Atava Ikenga Anaku from where it was moved to the location where St. John Anglican Church Anaku is occupying today.

 Fr.
 C.T.
 MacNnamar was succeeded by J.A.
 Farrell in 1921.
 In 1922 Fr.
 J.A.
 Farrell opened a school named St. Joseph's School Anaku (now Community Primary School, Anaku).
 Some of his converts / pupils were Messrs Jacob Nwalieji, Ananti Ogugua, Joseph Ifeanya, and Philip Agbata.
 The church, however, pulled out in the early 1920s due to hostile attitude of the natives.

-Between 1936-1938, Fr.
+Between 1936 and 1938, Fr.
 Joseph Delany was sent from Aguleri Parish to administer to St. Joseph's Catholic Church, Anaku.
 At the same time Joseph Ifeanya was called back from Igbariam to become the Catechist / Headmaster.
 It was during this time that the church moved to its present site from the former location at St. John's Anglican Church ground.
 Thereafter, school and church activities started at St. Joseph's site under Joseph Ifeanya, the first indigenous Catechist / Headmaster.

 In 1941, Philip Onukwue Mokwe, from Ifite village, Nteje, was sent to take over from Joseph Ifeanya as Catechist / Headmaster.
 He worked seven years in Anaku before being posted to Akiyi Umulokpa in 1948.
 Catholic priests from Aguleri parish who worked in Anaku include :- Frs.
 Monsignor Edward Ahaji (1946-1949), Cyprian Michael Iwene Tansi and Clement Ilogu (1949-1951) and Fr.
 Lihanfe (1951-1953).
 They were the last priests from Onitsha Archdiocese to work in Anaku prior to transfer to Enugu diocese.

 On 24 March 1954 St. Joseph's Church was moved from Aguleri Parish to St. James Parish, Aku, in Enugu Diocese with Rev. Fr.
 Henritte (1953-1956) as the parish priest.
 Other parish priests were Rev. Fr.
 J. Quinn (1956-1958) and Late Rev. Fr.
 Mongos Anyichie.
 Within this time Mr. Hyacinth Okeke from Umumbo was the headmaster of St. Joseph's School.
 In 1960, Holy Cross Parish, Akiyi Umulokpa which included Ayamelum stations was carved out of Aku Parish under Monsignor Raphael Eze (1960-1962).